hiero-ledger/hiero-docs/tutorials/smart-contracts/hscs-workshop/solidity.md

 ```

 Within the `burninate` function, we use a `require` to ensure that
-the transaction is not ostensibly from the null address,
+the transaction is seemingly not from the null address,
 also known as the zero address.
 This essentially disallows any transactions sent from that particular address